General practitioners care for, diagnose and treat the health problems of people and families in the community.

 Progression and specialisations

 General practitioners may progress to teach students.
-They may also own their own practice, often in conjunction with other general practitioners.
+They may also own their own practice, often with other general practitioners.

 General practitioners can further develop their skills in areas such as: